 7. Consider a password manager.

-Connectsafely.org suggests using a program or service like RoboForm or LastPass to create strong passwords for each of your sites, but you only have to remember one password to access the program that stores your passwords for you.
+Connectsafely.org suggests using a program or service like RoboForm, LastPass or Password Safe to create strong passwords for each of your sites, but you only have to remember one password to access the program that stores your passwords for you.
 Another service, Dashlane recently received praise from the New York Times’ David Pogue.

 “It saves you infinite time and hassle, it’s (mostly) free, and it belongs on your computer and phone this very day,” he wrote.
 It’s now out in 2.0, and both memorizes your password and automatically logs you in to websites, even with complex logins such as bank accounts.